-Once you begin using APIs and business analytics, your business can grow more.
+Once you use APIs and business analytics, your business can grow.
 But APIs also help with security.
 With an API management platform, security is consistently implemented, and at the same time, developers and teams can still work autonomously.
 Some of the most common capabilities of robust APIs are:

 - Authentication mechanisms to control access.